CiscoDevNet/appdynamics-terraform-ecs-fargate/README.md

 Amazon Elastic Container Service (ECS) is a scalable container management service that makes it easy to run, stop, and manage Docker containers on Amazon EC2 clusters.

-This project demonstrates how AppDynamics agents can be embedded into an existing ECS/Fargate Terraform using Terraform.
+This project demonstrates how AppDynamics agents can be embedded into an existing ECS/Fargate setup using Terraform.

+Two primary considerations went into the design of this project:
+ Customers' existing container images and/or the image build process should be unaltered.
+The deployment process must remain immutable.
-To ensure that the customer's application image is kept intact, and that the deployment process is immutable,  we have leveraged AWS CloudFormation's Depends-On feature to dynamically acquire the AppDynamics agent image from a Dockerhub, copy the content of the agent image into an emphemeral volume, then configure mount the shared volume into the main application's container at runtime.
+To achieve both objectives,  we leveraged on AWS CloudFormation's DependsOn attribute:
+To dynamically acquire the AppDynamics agent image from DockerHub Copy the content of the agent image into an ephemeral volume, then Mount the shared volume into the main application's container at runtime.
 # Resources
 This demo creates the following AWS resources: